hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 ### 3.6.9 JSON References

-If the same information appears more than once within the `info` response, it is better to represent this in a structured way, rather than to copy and paste duplicate information.
-Consider a dataset with two parameters -- one for the measurement values, and one for the uncertainties.
+If the same information appears more than once within the `info` response, it is better to represent this in a structured way rather than to copy and paste duplicate information.
+Consider a dataset with two parameters -- one for the measurement values and one for the uncertainties.
 If the two parameters both have `bins` associated with them, the bin definitions would likely be identical.
 Having each `bins` entity refer back to a pre-defined, single entity ensures that the bins values are indeed identical, and it also more readily communicates the connection to users, who otherwise would have to do a value-by-value comparison to see if the bin values are indeed the same.

 JSON has a built-in mechanism for handling references.
 HAPI utilizes a subset of these features, focusing on the simple aspects that are implemented in many existing JSON parsers.
 Also, using only simple features makes it easier for users to implement custom parsers.
 Note that familiarity with the full description of JSON references ([5](#7-references)), is helpful in understanding the use of references in HAPI described below.